Smooth one-dimensional topological field theories are vector bundles with connection: Representations of the smooth path category of a manifold

-\bp By factoring the path into many small pieces (and using the Segal condition in $\Vect$) this reduces to a local question, so we assume $X\in \Cart$ and identify~$F$ with an $\End(V)$-valued function.
-Since a path of length zero is assigned the identity linear map on~$V$, by continuity there is an $\epsilon>0$ such that the restriction of any path~$\gamma$ to $[0,\epsilon]$ is assigned an invertible morphism.
+\begin{proof} Since a path of length zero is assigned the identity linear map on~$V$, by continuity there is an $\epsilon>0$ such that the restriction of any path~$\gamma$ to $[0,\epsilon]$ is assigned an invertible morphism.
 Observe that this holds for any point on a given path (though possibly with variable~$\epsilon$).
-Choosing a finite subcover and applying the Segal condition in $\Vect$ to factor the value on a path into the value on pieces of the path subordinate to the subcover, we see that the value on a path is a composition of vector space isomorphisms, and therefore an isomorphism. \ep
+Choosing a finite subcover and factoring the value on a path into the value on pieces of the path subordinate to the subcover, we see that the value on a path is a composition of vector space isomorphisms, and therefore an isomorphism. \end{proof}